-One Day in Death Valley Itinerary: What to See & Do with Kids
+Perfect Death Valley One Day Itinerary: What to See & Do with Kids

 While you can spend several days exploring what Death Valley has to offer, we only had one day to spend as we drove through on our way to Southern California.
-For those who don’t have the time or desire to stay overnight in Death Valley, the following activities are very doable in one day.
-We were able to enjoy all these sites in about 6 hours.
+With our family of 5, were able to enjoy Zabriskie Point, Badwater Basin, Mesquite Flat Sand Dunes and more, all in about 6 hours.
 Follow along with our family’s one day in Death Valley, and get ideas and tips for your next trip.

 Disclaimer: By clicking my links and making purchases, I may make a small commission with no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.